Business Reopening Info

 - Businesses are strongly encouraged to utilize “tap to pay” or contact-less payment options.

-- All keypads, payment terminals, automated teller machines, automatic transaction machines must be sanitized and disinfected after each use.
+- It is strongly recommended that all keypads, payment terminals, automated teller machines, automatic transaction machines be sanitized and disinfected after each use.

-- Proprietors should pre-screen patrons using CHEMA’s Pre-Screening Questions.
+- Proprietors should pre-screen patrons using these Pre-Screening Questions.

 - This should be done when booking an appointment and upon arrival to an appointment (if applicable).

 - Any person displaying symptoms of illness must be refused entry to any commercial establishment.

 - Proprietors should refuse entry to anyone who does not pass the screening.

 - Let your patrons know you are re-opening and COVID-Aware by taking the steps listed above.